 Rooms at The Sessions Hotel

 The Bristol Sessions theme runs into guest rooms, each named for one of the recordings.
-Rooms are labeled with the recording, and lyrics are displayed inside.
-Lighting resembles microphones, while the Do Not Disturb signs resemble laser-cut vinyl singles.
+Rooms are labeled by recording, with lyrics displayed inside.
+Lighting resembles microphones.
+And, how fun, the Do Not Disturb signs are made from laser-cut vinyl singles.
+Plush bedding and velvet drapes envelope guests in star-quality opulence.

 Restaurants In Bristol TN